mladen/practicing-python/PythonCrashCourse.md

 > 3. **Are there any limitations or scenarios where lambda functions are not suitable?**
 >
 > - Lambdas are limited to a single expression, making them unsuitable for complex logic or functions with multiple statements.
 Use regular functions in such cases.

-Certainly!
-Here's a Python cheat sheet for the mentioned concepts:

 ## Exceptions and Errors